CrateOps — initializing UI pipeline…

 Scope Definition Assumption placeholder

-Global SMB/MSP hosts running containerized Web/Mail/DNS/FTP/DB To be validated with partner data (NDA)
+Global SMB/MSP hosts running secure containerized workloads To be validated with partner data (NDA)

-RHEL-like & Debian/Ubuntu footprints requiring on-prem or air-gapped ops To be modeled with pricing tiers
+Docker-first Linux footprints requiring on-prem or air-gapped ops; Red Hat-family support follows open testing To be modeled with pricing tiers

 Reachable via design partners + MSP channel within 24 months Target: initial $1–2M ARR corridor